 Proper teaching of fetch will encourage delivery to hand

 If you start teaching your puppy to retrieve at a young age and follow our suggestions of using a long hallway or at least a very long lightweight lead or leash, then most of the time your puppy is not going to get away with not bringing the bumper back to you.
 A hallway is optimal because there is only one way out, so if your puppy grabs the bumper there is only one way out and that is past you.
 You can easily stop your puppy by grabbing his/her collar.
-Then take time to pet and praise your puppy for retrieving the bumper, slowly take the bumper from him/her, tease a bit, and throw it again.
+Then take time to pet and praise your puppy for retrieving the bumper before taking the bumper from him/her.

-If you are using a long lead, once your puppy picks up the bumper you want to encourage him/her to come to you by gently pulling him/her toward you if he/she does not come on her own.
+If you are using a long lead, once your puppy picks up the bumper you want to encourage him/her to come to you by gently pulling him/her toward you while using the HERE command.

 Build and refine your dog’s retrieving desire